-In addition to the ten (10) assurances included below, the state acknowledges that there are six (6) additional assurances that the state has agreed to in either the Operating Agreement between the State and EPA Region IV or the annual capitalization grants.
+In addition to the assurances included below, the state acknowledges that there are additional assurances that the state has agreed to in both the Operating Agreement between the State and EPA Region IV and the annual capitalization grants.
 These two documents are hereby incorporated into this IUP by reference.